jesur32/springboot-microservice/README.md

 Include :

-Controller, Service, Repository , Healthcheck, RestExceptionHandler, AopLogging , Basic Configs, Test and a Dockerfile
+Controller, Service, Repository , Healthcheck, RestExceptionHandler, AopLogging , Basic Configs, Test and a Dockerfile.
+Also include a docker-compose archive with a mysql image for more examples.

 Folders: